Find synonyms Find exact match

 SUMMARY AND RECOMMENDATIONS

-●The following recommendations apply to well-appearing children 3 to 36 months of age, with fever ≥39ºC (102.2ºF), who have no underlying medical condition that would alter susceptibility to infection, and no focus of infection identified by a complete physical examination, hereafter referred to as children with FWS.
+●The following recommendations apply to well-appearing children 3 to 36 months of age, with fever ≥39ºC (102.2ºF), who have no underlying medical condition that would alter susceptibility to infection, and no focus of infection identified by a complete physical examination, hereafter referred to as children with fever without a source (FWS).
 (See 'Background' above.)

 ●The majority of children with fever have either a self-limited viral infection or a recognizable source of bacterial infection.
 (See 'Occult sources of infection' above.)